luks-m/tillings/README.txt

 ______To compile and create the executable "project" :______

-1 - Go to a repertory refering to the achievement that you want :
+1 - Go to a folder refering to the achievement that you want :
    Example : "cd achiev0"

 2 - Then use the "make" command